AmazingAzeroth/AmazingAzerothAddon/README.md

 * Clearer defined help menu with better config
 * Menu Based options menu
 * Storing options so they save after logging in/out
+* Look for string in title seperated by commas.
+* World Boss / World Event Notification System / Scanner (IE Like rare mob scanner minimap icon - hover over to see when last event/world boss notification was)